-A Toddler Locked His Dad’s iPad For 48 Years – Oops – Here’s What To Do If That Happens To You
+A Toddler Locked His Dad’s iPad For 48 Years – Here’s What To Do If That Happens To You

 Here’s what happened.
 As all users of iPads and other Apple products know, you are given a certain number of attempts to get your passcode right when trying to log in.
 After a set number of failed attempts, the machine will “punish” you by locking you out for a period of time.
 Each unsuccessful login attempt increases the length of the time-out.

-It’s unclear, as of this writing, how many times Osnos’ three-year-old son tried to log in to his dad’s iPad.
+It’s unclear, as of this writing, how many times Osnos’ 3-year-old son tried to log in to his dad’s iPad.
 What is clear is the length of time from which the New Yorker writer was locked out.
-In a tweet, Osnos showed a picture of his device, and the message: “Try again in 25,536,442 minutes.”
-If math isn’t your strong suit, that’s roughly 48 years and six months, give or take.
+In a tweet, Osnos showed a picture of his device and the message.

 Uh, this looks fake but, alas, it’s our iPad today after 3-year-old tried (repeatedly) to unlock.
 Ideas? pic.twitter.com/5i7ZBxx9rW